+Every year, more than 2000 schools and libraries, on the same day, same hour, read Nordic books.
 In 2017 Nordic Library Week invites children, youth, and adults to join us on an island hopping in the Nordic Literature with the theme "Islands in the Nordics".
 The yearly theme for Nordic Library Week is a unifying idea for the chosen books for reading aloud, and will also characterize the different activities and events.
-In correlation with Finland's 100-year anniversary in 2017, Nordic Library Week wish to bring forward the Finnish literature, and therefore this year's chosen books for reading aloud are all written by Finnish authors.
+In correlation with Finland's 100-year anniversary in 2017, Nordic Library Week brings forward the Finnish literature, and therefore this year's chosen books for reading aloud are all written by Finnish authors.